-HOT TUB DISCLAIMER.
+HOT TUB DISCLAIMER:

-The signatory is responsible for making sure that all members of their party, and their guests, are aware of, and strictly adhere to the guidelines.
+The signatory is responsible for making sure that all members of their party are aware of, and strictly adhere to the guidelines.
 Please note that a member of staff may visit up to 3 times a day (dependant on usage) to check the water balance and quality.
 Water balance/chemicals will be adjusted as necessary and results recorded.
 This procedure is a safety requirement for Hot tubs in holiday lodges and ensures that the chemical balance of the water remains continuously safe for your enjoyment throughout your stay.

-It is vital that the pool is kept clean for your own safety.
+It is vital that the spa is kept clean for your own safety.
 Failure to do so results in the water balance changing which seriously diminishes the effectiveness of the sanitising chemicals.
 This in turn can lead to nasty microbiological bacteria multiplying rapidly causing a number of serious hazards to user’s health.

 Please do take a shower and use the toilet prior to entering the tub.

 Do not submerge your head under the water, do not drink the water, or allow the water to enter your mouth.

 Failure to maintain a clean pool may result in the need to drain down, sanitise, and re-fill.
 Guests should be aware that failure to maintain a clean pool could result in a £100 fine.
 Approximately 24 hours plus will then be required to return the tub to a comfortable temperature.

 Please report any illnesses following Hot tub usage to the office immediately.
 This is extremely important if pneumonia-like symptoms are experienced.

 It is very important that the Hot tub is NEVER switched off at the mains switch (even if you are not using it).
 There may be an extra charge deducted from your bond if the tub is switched off during your stay.